"The quality of mercy is not strain'd,

 - William Shakespeare

-Before I discovered the benefits of swimming, my daily routine used to begin with a morning walk.
-But one gloomy, rainy morning I wanted no other exercise than to pull the covers back over my head and skip the ritual altogether.
-Still I dragged myself out of bed, laced up my Reeboks, and took to the familiar road.
+Before I discovered the benefits of swimming, my daily exercise routine used to begin and end with a morning walk.
+One gloomy, gray morning, when rain had already started to fall, I wanted no other exercise than to pull the covers back over my head and skip the routine altogether.
+But I dragged myself out of bed anyway, laced up my dingy Reeboks, and took to the familiar road.

-I spent a summer in a tent, too, working as a camp counselor on Cape Cod, Mass.
+I spent a summer in a tent, too, working as a camp counselor on Cape Cod.
 Our campers usually came from cities like Boston or New York and stayed at least a month.
-Every day was filled with planned activities from wake-up call to lights out, except for the one evening each week we counselors had to come up with an entertainment idea for our own tent.
+Most of our days were filled with planned activities from wake-up call to lights out, except for the one evening each week we counselors had to come up with an entertainment idea for our own tent.

-On one of those on-your-own nights, after a week of solid rain, my 6- and 7-year-olds were too restless to spend another evening lying on their cots, singing silly songs or playing sit-still games.
-(They were too young to read, and television wasn't even a household word, let alone a camp accessory.)
+On one of those on-your-own nights, following a solid week of rain, my 6- and 7-year-olds were too restless to spend another evening lying on their cots, singing silly songs, or playing sit-still games.
+(They were too young to read, and television wasn't yet a household word.)
 So we did the unthinkable: we went walking in the rain.
 With yellow slickers on and "good" shoes off, we looked like a miniature fire department off on an urgent call.

-We sloshed everywhere we could slosh - down camp trails, along the deserted beach, through puddles instead of around.
+We sloshed everywhere we could slosh - down camp trails, along a deserted beach, and through puddles instead of around.
 All the "no-no's" of my youth and theirs fell on ears deafened by the sound of still falling rain.
 We felt so naughty.

 When exhaustion set in we returned to the tent and hung our sloppy slickers on the ropes to dry.
-Then, snug in dry pajamas, listening to raindrop-lullabies singing through our shelter roof, seven little girls and one contented counselor slept like babies.
+Then, snug in dry pajamas, listening to raindrop-lullabies sing through our shelter roof, seven little girls and one tired counselor slept like babies.

 No one caught cold, no one complained about the weather or homesickness and, I suspect, no one has forgotten the night the slicker brigade put the sun back into their cloudy skies.